|

 dogs.

-If your dog sees you as a higher ranking
+If your dog sees you as the giver of everything

 you and follow your instructions.
 However, you need to teach